python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/040_Interpret_unknown_signal.md

 - If you actually highlighted a single 1 or 0 then we can now change our settings to 50 Samples/Symbol and 1 Bit(s)/Symbol.
     - ⚠️ Your signal may be different than this example.

-- Now ensure your settings match:
+- Now ensure your settings are correct:
+    - ⚠️ Your settings may be different than this example.

 ![final_settings.png](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Chx_Misc/Images/final_settings.png?raw=true)